Polarimetric compressed sensing with hollow, self-assembled diffractive films: Abstract

 \section{Abstract}

 Sensing light's polarization and wavefront direction enables surface curvature assessment, material identification, shadow differentiation, and improved image quality in turbid environments.
-Traditional methods utilize multiple sensors and polarization-filtering optics, resulting in reduced image resolution due to the loss of signal information at each photodetector.
-We propose a compressive sensing technique that mitigates information loss by using a low-refractive-index, self-assembled optical encoders.
-These optical nanostructures scatter light into polarization-dependent lattice modes and respond to input polarization ellipticity.
-Our study reveals that the wavefront direction and the polarization are encoded in the interference patterns and the linear component of the diffraction.
-Combining optical encoders with a shallow neural network, the system predicts pointing and polarization when equally spaced sensors are separated by less than 20°.
-Comparison of polycrystalline and short-range ordered optical encoders shows that the latter has a higher compression ratio.
-Our work centers on the unexpected modulation and spatial multiplexing of incident light polarization by self-assembled hollow nanocavity arrays as a new class of materials for optical computing, compressed sensing and imaging.
+Traditional polarization cameras utilize multiple sensor measurements per pixel and polarization-filtering optics, which result in reduced image resolution.
+We propose a nanophotonic pipeline that enables compressive sensing and reduces the sampling requirements with a low-refractive-index, self-assembled optical encoder.
+These nanostructures scatter light into lattice modes, which encode the wavefront direction and the polarization ellipticity in the linearly-polarized components of the diffracted, interference patterns.
+Combining optical encoders with a neural network, the system predicts pointing and polarization when the interference patterns are adequately sampled.
+A comparison of ``ordered'' and ``random'' optical encoders shows that the latter both blurs the interference patterns and achieves higher resolution.
+Our work centers on the unexpected modulation and spatial multiplexing of incident light polarization by self-assembled hollow nanocavity arrays as a class of materials distinct from traditional metasurfaces that will not only enable encoding for polarization and optical computing but also for compressed sensing and imaging.